PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/UseCase: Legal & Ethics.md

 The final report should be uploaded to GitHub no later than 5 pm on the last Data Lab Day.

+__Debates__

+Throughout the block B you are required to participate in  debates during dedicated Data Lab days.
+At the beginning  of  Block B, you will receive the class division for debates and your roles during  debates.

 ***

 ## __Literature__